 Adobe After Effects (AE) is a top program in today’s video and animation production industry.
-It does take some technical depth to learn how to use the program, which is why royalty-free AE templates have burst on the scene with such high demand.
+It does take some technical depth to learn how to use the program, which is why AE templates have burst on the scene with such high demand.
 However, AE has tons of built-in features that allow you to create studio-quality work right out of the box, as this beginner’s guide to creating profitable After Effects templates explains.

 Let’s face it—people are busy, and if they can save days of animating, sequencing, color correcting, and laying over 3D title shots for a small fee, they will.
 Storyblocks allows you to turn demand for such templates into your own profitable business, like I have.